 Today we would love to talk about the solar farm investment.

-Firstly, it’s important to note that a number of variables determine the value of the land and, thus, the rates of the solar lease.
+Firstly, it’s important to note that several variables determine the value of the land and, thus, the rates of the solar lease.

 #1 – Amount of Land (solar farm)